-What is Multisite WordPress Network?
-Multisite is a WordPress feature which allows users to create a network of sites on a single WordPress installation.
-For more detail, you can check from here: Create A Network
+What is a Multisite WordPress Network?
+Multisite is a WordPress feature that allows users to create a network of sites on a single WordPress installation.
+For more detail, you can check here: Create A Network

-How we check the PHP setting before we change it
+How do we check the PHP setting before we change it

-Here what we are looking for in the PHP setting:
+Here is what we are looking for in the PHP setting:

-From the frontend, you can add this PHP code into your PHP file.
-This file will print out all PHP setting for your site.
-Beware this information can go publish if you forget to delete this code.
+From the frontend, you can add this PHP code to your PHP file.
+This file will print out all PHP settings for your site.
+Beware this information can go published if you forget to delete this code.

 How to set the PHP setting in WHM

-To set the maximum upload size in WordPress involves with PHP setting on the server and in the WordPress. let’s do it.
+To set the maximum upload size in WordPress involves PHP settings on the server and in WordPress. let’s do it.

 We gonna set the PHP configuration on the server

 - Click on the Account Information category in the left-hand side panel

 - A list of the cPanels owned by the WHM user will appear.